joaovitor101/joaovitor101/README.md

-<h2 align="left">Hi 👋!
-My name is João Vitor and I'm a Student, from Fatec de Registro - SP</h2>
+<h2 align="left">my name is João Vitor and I'm a student, from fatec de registro - sp</h2>

 ###